Alexander Nicolaus Scherer

+Career

-In 1794 he graduated from the University of Jena, later serving as a lecturer at the gymnasium in Weimar.
-In 1800 he was appointed a professor of physics at the University of Halle, shortly afterwards working as a manager at a stoneware factory in Potsdam.
-In 1803 he relocated to the University of Dorpat as a professor of chemistry, and during the following year returned to St. Petersburg as a professor of chemistry and pharmacy at the medico-surgical academy.
-In 1815 he became a full member of the St. Petersburg Academy of Sciences.
+In 1794, he graduated from the University of Jena, later serving as a lecturer at the gymnasium in Weimar.
+In 1800, he was appointed a professor of physics at the University of Halle, shortly afterwards working as a manager at a stoneware factory in Potsdam.
+In 1803, he relocated to the Imperial University of Dorpat as a professor of chemistry, and during the following year returned to St. Petersburg as a professor of chemistry and pharmacy at the medico-surgical academy.
+In 1815, he became a full member of the St. Petersburg Academy of Sciences.

 Scherer was instrumental in the creation of the "Pharmaceutical Society of St. Petersburg", an institution in which he served as its first president.

 Written works

 He was an editor of the journals Allgemeines Journal der Chemie (from 1798 to 1803) and Allgemeine nordische Annalen der Chemie (from 1817 to 1822).
 He was the author of Kurze Darstellung der chemischen Untersuchungen der Gasarten (Weimar, 1799), translated into English in 1800 as A short introduction to the knowledge of gaseous bodies.
 Other principal works by Scherer include: